 He died either July 3rd or 4th.
 I’m not clear as we were in different time zones.
 The e-mail was waiting when we awoke on July 4 and I never did the math.
 We heard D died quietly and peacefully.
 We all felt an immediate lightness and relief, for ourselves and for him.
 The irony of learning of David’s death on Independence Day was not lost on any of us.
 We spent part of that day in a very contemplative place, the Rhone American cemetery in Draguignan, near where we were staying.

 We returned to New York on Thursday July 10th, 2013.
 The change fee would have paid for another trip to Europe, but what choice does one have under these circumstances?
-We planned to drive out the next day with Susan to see Karen.
-We would pick up lunch at perennial favorite A&A Deli en route.
+We planned to drive out the next day with Susan to see K. We would pick up lunch at perennial favorite A&A Deli en route.

-Karen answered the door and ushered us in.
+K answered the door and ushered us in.
 At the kitchen table was the BMW’s owner, David’s soft, black dyed-hair, recently acquired, attorney.
 I’m thinking “What a coincidence he would be here, at this particular time, on this particular Friday”.
 Jet lag had buried my cynicism and small talk ensued.
 I inquired if the finances to keep the household going were in order?
 Who will be paying utilities and taxes until things were settled?
 The attorney assured me that he’s been “around this block many times” and “not to fret”.
 “Things are taken care of”.
-I asked if there was a slush fund or petty cash for Karen to maintain the household.
+I asked if there was a slush fund or petty cash for K to maintain the household.
 He again told me that this is what he does and no need to worry.
 I brought up the tragic end of our mother (who he had never met) and the last months with David and postulated: “Michael, I assume I’ve been left nothing, but if not, can I put my share back into the pot?”
 He said that would be “a nice thing to do” and told me with a wry smile that (we) “will be very surprised to hear what David planned for us”.
 Did I misjudge David?
 Did he have secret assets beyond the birds and money under the bed?
 Would he use fairness and kindness as a blunt weapon?
 In the end, had he respected Mary’s wishes?
-Was the attorney there out of friendship or respect for Karen?
+Was the attorney there out of friendship or respect for K?
 To David?
-We hugged Karen goodbye and the attorney told us we would be hearing from him soon.
+We hugged K goodbye and the attorney told us we would be hearing from him soon.

 Coming soon!
 The final installment!
 Part 10: “The Cancer Victim or… NO WAY!
 You’re making this shit up!”